petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 The [first part](../utility-types-part1) was about these six utility types: `Partial<T>`, `Required<T>`, `Readonly<T>`, `Record<K,T>`, `Pick<T,K>` and `Omit<T,K>`.

-In addition to the types we also learned some features of TypeScript that make implementing types like these possible in the first place.
+In addition to the types, we also learned some features of TypeScript that make implementing types like these possible in the first place.

 **In this part** we are going to cover the eight remaining utility types: